PageTalk/.github/profile/README.md

-# PageTalk (Backend)
+# PageTalk

-Welcome to the backend of the PageTalk project.
+Welcome to the PageTalk project.
 PageTalk allows users to upload PDFs and receive summaries, along with query-based responses.

 ## Contributors: